Imagine The Lives You’ll Impact …

 How’s the connectivity at camp?
 Can I use my cellphone or access the internet?

-At Lutherhaven, wireless internet is available camp wide for a $5 fee.
-Cell phone reception is very spotty at Lutherhaven and we encourage you not to use your phone in front of campers.
+At Lutherhaven, wireless internet is available camp wide.
+Cell phone reception is spotty at Lutherhaven (Verizon only) and we encourage you not to use your phone in front of campers.
 At Shoshone Base Camp, there is no internet access or cell phone reception.

 Will I be asked to lead worship, Bible Encounter, Campfire, or anything like that?